Prag8855/aab/content/guides/renew-german-freelance-visa.md

 - [ ] **You have clients in Germany**
     You must have some invoices from clients in Germany.[^0] If all your income comes from other countries, you can't renew your freelance visa.
 - [ ] **You have valid health insurance**
     This time, you can't have cheap [expat health insurance](/glossary/Expat%20health%20insurance).
-You must have valid public or private health insurance.
-There is more information about this [below](/guides/renew-german-freelance-visa#get-valid-health-insurance).
+You must have valid public or private health insurance. - [More information ➞](#get-valid-health-insurance).
 - [ ] **You have a retirement plan**
     If you are over 45 years old, you must prove that you will get a pension of at least {{FREELANCE_VISA_MIN_MONTHLY_PENSION|cur}}€ per month for at least 12 years, or that you have {{FREELANCE_VISA_MIN_PENSION|cur}}€ in assets.[^0] This is not required for citizens of the Dominican Republic, Indonesia, Japan, Philippines, Sri Lanka, Turkey and the United States.[^1]